Introduction

 • And a global chat interface

 Notably, we’re concerned about the networking part of this project such as establishing a connection, replicating player positions on each client, and determining multiplayer authority.
-The following diagram breaks the project down in slightly more detail, but most of our networking components ultimately lies in:
+The following diagram breaks the project down in slightly more detail, but most of our networking components logic is in:

 • The player controller player.gd